StenlyTU/LFCS-official/stuff/StorageManagement.md

 * Check the *default* mount option for ext4(/dev/sdb1) -> `tune2fs -l /dev/sdb1 | grep -i default`

-* `getfacl file` -> shows ACL applied to a file
+* `getfacl file` -> shows ACL applied to a file.

-* `setfacl -R -m g:sales:rx file` -> set ACL on file
+* `setfacl -R -m g:sales:rx file` -> set ACL on file.

-  * `-R` recursive, if file is a directory, ACL will be applied to all file inside it
+  * `-R` recursive, if file is a directory, ACL will be applied to all file inside it.
   * `-m` modify
   * `g:sales:rx` group sales can read and execute
     * `g` group